cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 Self-hosting can be handled in a lot of different ways depending on how ambitious you want to be.
 Having an interest in running a server *definitely* helps, but isn't strictly required.

+The code for my current setup is open-source and can be seen here: XXX

-I'll explain how my setup is structured.
+I'll explain a bit about how my setup is structured.

-### A server
+### Server

 I run most of my things off of a single [Hetzner CX21 VPS](https://www.hetzner.com/cloud).